 Ministry of Housing, Spatial Planning and the Environment (VROM)

-- Ministry of Economic affairs (divisions: energy and emissions)
+- Ministry of Economic affairs and Climate (divisions: renewable energy and climate)

-- Ministry of Infrastructure and the Environment (divisions: spatial planning and environmental affairs)
+- Ministry of Infrastructure and the Environment (divisions: environment, water and infrastructure)

 More information, please refer to: ministries of The Netherlands